What is an absolute reference?

 - Add a $ sign before the C and a $ sign before the 2 to create an absolute reference.

 - Copy the formula into H3.
 The new formula should read =F3*$C$2.
-The F2 reference changed to F3 since it is a relative reference, but C2 remained constant since you created an absolute reference by inserting the dollar signs.
+The F2 reference changed to F3 because it is a relative reference, but C2 remained constant because you created an absolute reference by inserting the dollar signs.